 Despite the inroads of chains like Starbucks, independent operators with fewer than three units account for more than half of the coffee houses in the United States.
 Major chains (not including donut chains) include Gloria Jeans, which favors mall locations, Caribou Coffee, Tim Horton’s, Coffee Bean & Tea Leaf, Coffee Beanery, Peet’s Coffee & Tea, Coffee People, Tully’s Coffee Corp., Dunn Bros.
 Coffee, Diedrich Coffee, and Port City Java.

 Clearly, the American public is addicted to coffee.
+Cups are poured at home and of course there's plenty of office coffee.
 More than half of all Americans are regular coffee drinkers, accounting for an average, per drinker, of 3.4 cups a day.
 The American state of Hawaii produces coffee in relatively small quantities but has a reputation for some of the world’s best.
 The coffee grown in the American territory of Puerto Rico is also highly esteemed.
 The other 49 states are unsuitable for coffee planting, leaving the United States as the world’s biggest importer of coffee.